calebmah/calebmah.github.io/README.md

 # README

-This is the repository for my personal website, [available here](https://calebmah.github.io/).
+This is the repository for my personal website, available at [calebmah.github.io](https://calebmah.github.io/) and now also available at [calebmah.me](https://calebmah.me/).
 It is currently a work in progress.

 # Credits
 The original bootstrap template is [Agency](https://startbootstrap.com/template-overviews/agency/).